microsoft/code-with-engineering-playbook/docs/automated-testing/ui-testing/teams-tests.md

   - Workarounds need to be found to first automate the installation of Teams.
 - Should you choose working with emulators, testing in a local Windows box is more stable than in a CI/CD.
 The latter involves a CI/CD agent and an emulator in a VM.

-The following are learnings from various engagements
+The following are learnings from various engagements:

 ## Web based UI tests